- What method of payment can I use to pay my student account?

 We accept cash, check, e-check, and wire transfer.

-- You may pay by electronic check through the Cascade account.
+- You may pay by electronic check through your online Bill & Payment account.

 - Call us for specific wire transfer instructions.